xunoaib/synacor-challenge-solution/README.md

     _ + _ * _^2 + _^3 - _ = 399

-It seems we must enter some values here which satisfy the equation.
+It appears some values must be entered to satisfy the equation.

-We can explore the ruins to collect five coins, each of which represents a different value when inspected:
+We can explore the ruins to collect five coins, each of which representing a different value when inspected:

 - red coin: 2 dots
-- corroded coin: triangle (3 points)
+- corroded coin: triangle (3 dots)
-- shiny coin: pentagon (5 points)
+- shiny coin: pentagon (5 dots)
 - concave coin: 7 dots
 - blue coin: 9 dots

-The correct solution can be found with [bruteforce, z3](solve_coins.py), or sheer mental reasoning:
+The solution can be found using [bruteforce/z3](solve_coins.py), or sheer mental reasoning:

     9 + 2 * 5^2 + 7^3 - 3 = 399

-Return to the central hall and insert the coins corresponding to each value in left-to-right order:
+We return to the central hall and insert the coins in their correct left-to-right order:

 ```